-If you want to be the person behind a Brazilian Jiu-Jitsu club, you have hard work cut out for you.
+If you want to be the person behind a Brazilian Jiu-Jitsu academy, you have hard work cut out for you.
 Well, at least if you want your club to be a successful one.
-If you think you can just rent a space, put on a gi and get students, you’re fooling yourself, it takes crazy amounts of dedication and works to get things rolling.
+If you think you can just rent a space, put on a gi, and get students, you’re fooling yourself, it takes crazy amounts of dedication and works to get things rolling.
 Still, it is going to be worth it when it all kicks off, and there’s a way to make sure you do all the right things.
 Following a set of simple rules and learning from others’ mistakes are probably the most important things to focus on.

 I’ve never really had a real ambition of running my own Jiu-Jitsu club.
 Dream, maybe, but never really thought much about acting on it.
 Several months ago, due to situations in my own academy, I was kind of thrust into co-running a Jiu-Jitsu club.
 To be honest, I had no idea that running a BJJ gym could be so much work.
 That said, I do have help and guidelines, so I’m definitely not moaning about it.
 In fact, I’m loving it.
 Still, for those starting from scratch, it can be beyond hard to get things right.
 Unless you have a blueprint of sorts to elan on to.
-That’s where the experience of countless others comes in to play.
+That’s where the experience of countless others comes into play.

 How To Start From Scratch

 When you’re setting up a Jiu-Jitsu club, you have more variables to take into account than you can think of.
 Form the initial logistical issues all the way to interpersonal relations and stuff beyond your control.
 And yes, you need to factor even stuff that is beyond your control into the mix, before you even start.
 Remember, if you do not want to be surprised, you need to think of every possibility out there, good or bad.